sahib/brig/docs/quickstart.rst

 .. warning::

     The examples below are slightly outdated and will be revisited at some point.
+    All commands should still work, but the output might be a little different now.
-    They're still good enough to get a general impression, but please refer to the :ref:`getting_started` guide for now.
+    Please refer to the :ref:`getting_started` guide for a more up-to-date version.

 Quickstart
 ==========

-This does not really explain the philosophy behind ``brig``, but gives a good idea what the tool is and how it's supposed to be used.
+This does not really explain the philosophy behind ``brig``, but gives a good idea what the tool is able to do and how it's supposed to be used.
 Users familiar to ``git`` should be able to grok most of the commands intuitively.

 1. Init
 -------